 It’s official, the Mi-Fi is the new internet USB dongle or modem.
 The good-old USB internet modems have outlived their time having pioneered an easy way to access internet for most people in Uganda.

 That’s where the Mi-Fi comes in.
 It’s like a USB dongle that shares your internet with other devices or users.
-The Mi-Fi is also powered by your computers USB port.
+The Mi-Fi is also powered by your computers USB port via USB cable or USB charger.
 But some have battery which makes then run all by themselves for a while.
 However, the Mi-Fi still is a little more expensive than the USB dongle despite all its advantages.
 This might discourage lots of USB dongle users from upgrading to the new school.

 Here’s a summarized comparison of the USB internet dongle vs Mi-Fis

 Would you go for the USB dongle or Mi-Fi?
-Let us know in this poll
+Let us know in the comments below.